gzinck/des/README.md

     // Initial state(s)
     "initial": ["q1"],

+    // Define which are marked, which is used as a secret state for opacity
+    // problems.
+    "marked": ["q1"],

-    // Define which are bad, if any (depends on the operation, may not be
+    // Define which are bad, if any
-    //   necessary)
     "bad": ["q1"]
   },